This thick, hearty Instant Pot Chili, or Pressure Cooker Chili, is super flavorful with its homemade chili seasoning!

-For example, someone from Texas would say that Texas chili has beef cubes, no ground beef and has no beans.
+What does chili mean to you?
+Someone from Texas would say that Texas chili has beef cubes, no ground beef, and no beans, but with bold flavors.

 Cincinnati chili, or Skyline chili, on the other hand, with ground beef and Mediterranean spices, sometimes including chocolate, is often served over spaghetti or hot dogs.

 Boilermaker Chili is a popular style of chili that is associated with Purdue University.
-It has ground beef, chili beans, tomatoes, hot sauce, and lots of other flavors.
+It has ground beef, chili beans, tomatoes, hot sauce, and many other flavors.

-What style of chili is this?
-I would say this recipe is a variation, or adaptation, of Boilermaker Chili that is made in the Instant Pot.
+What style of chili is this recipe?
+I would say this recipe is a variation, or adaptation, of Boilermaker Chili made in the Instant Pot.